viktor-ferenczi/ai-dev-proto/README.md

 - Prepared to handle `.py`, `.cs` and `.cshtml` files, more are configurable.
 - The LLM can make mistakes, accidentally remove code or comments.
 - No support to build up test coverage (planned).
-- The CLI has no command to manage AI Dev.
+- The CLI has no commands yet, its arguments will change.
-- parameters to
+- With 16k maximum context size it can handle source files of up to 5000 tokens in size.
+  (Later this will decrease to 3000.)

 ## Diagnostics